Dust in the Wind (film)

-Dust in the Wind is a 1986 Taiwanese film directed by Hou Hsiao-hsien.
+Dust in the Wind (戀戀風塵 (Liàn liàn fēngchén)) is a 1986 Taiwanese film directed by Hou Hsiao-hsien.
 It is based on co-screenwriter Wu Nien-jen's own experiences, and is the first of a trilogy of Hou and Wu's collaborations, the others being A City of Sadness (1989) and The Puppetmaster (1993).

-The film depicts the bittersweet love story of two village sweethearts, Ah Yuan (阿遠) and Ah Yun (阿雲), who left hometown Jiufen to work in Taipei city together after graduating from junior high school.
+The film depicts the bittersweet love story of two village sweethearts, Ah Yuan and Ah Yun, who left hometown Jiufen to work in Taipei city together after graduating from junior high school.
 It is highly acclaimed for Hou Hsiao-hsien's nostalgic depiction of Taiwan's rural past, when trains were the main transportation in the 1970s.
-The soundtrack by Chen Ming-chang (陳明章) and the cinematography by Lee Ping-bing (李屏賓) won the Best Cinematography and Music Award in Festival des 3 Continents in 1987.
+The soundtrack by Chen Ming-chang and the cinematography by Lee Ping-bing won the Best Cinematography and Music Award in Festival des 3 Continents in 1987.

 Plot

 Ah Yuan and Ah Yun are childhood sweethearts living in Jiufen, a rural town nestled in the hills of northern Taiwan.
 Their fathers work as coal miners, and the two grow up inseparable, traveling to school together daily by train and walking home along the railway and winding uphill roads.
 After finishing high school, Ah Yuan moves to Taipei to work at a printing shop.
 A year later, Ah Yun follows him to the city and takes a job at a tailor shop.

-City life in Taipei proves challenging for both.
-Ah Yuan’s motorbike is stolen while he and Ah Yun shop for shoes at Chunghua Market (中華商場), and Ah Yun struggles with intense homesickness.
-Thankfully, they find comfort in friends who, like them, come from the countryside.
+Life proves challenging for both, as Ah Yuan barely makes ends meet and has his motorbike stolen, while Ah Yun struggles with intense homesickness.
+They find comfort in friends who likewise come from the countryside.

-When Ah Yuan is drafted into the Army, he is stationed at the Kinmen Defense Command.
+Ah Yuan is later drafted into the Republic of China Army and stationed at the Kinmen Defense Command.
 He writes letters to Ah Yun faithfully, and she replies regularly—until one day, her letters stop, and his are returned unopened.
-Ah Yuan’s heart breaks when his younger brother writes to tell him that Ah Yun has married a postman without informing her parents.
+Ah Yuan is left heartbroken when his younger brother writes to tell him that Ah Yun has married a postman without informing her parents, greatly upsetting her mother.
+Ah Yuan's mother, also heartbroken, has gifted Ah Yun a ring originally meant for her engagement with Ah Yuan.

-Despite the pain, Ah Yuan eventually heals.
-When his military service ends, he returns to his hometown wearing a shirt Ah Yun had made for him.
-At home, he finds his mother peacefully asleep and listens to his grandfather’s familiar grumbles about the typhoon ruining the sweet potato harvest.
-Surrounded by the comforts of home, Ah Yuan feels a deep sense of happiness and belonging.
+Ah Yuan eventually recovers from the heartbreak.
+At the end of his two-year service, he returns to Jiufen wearing a shirt Ah Yun had made for him.
+At home, he finds his mother peacefully asleep and contently listens to his grandfather's familiar grumbles about the typhoon ruining the sweet potato harvest.